matteobutano/time_series_ML/README.md

-# time_series_ML
+# Classification-of-Time-Series
-Where we use Neural Network to study and predict stock prices time series.
+Where we read, interpolate and learn a database of time series each assigned to one of three categories.